By Livvy Drake

 If you are ready to bring your team together to create a sustainability policy and action plan, the Sustainable Sidekicks would love to support you!
 We facilitate workshops with teams, virtually or face to face.

 Furthermore, we are training people on the process we go through, so you can deliver a workshop with your team.
 This includes step-by-step instructions and all the documents required.
-Get access to the workshop recording so you can take action yourself.
-You can even send us your policy for feedback.

 Join the newsletter for exclusive discounts, tips and inspirational news!